 "That said, the situation in Kabul is still a lot better than in the rest of the country.
-Afghanistan isn't well equipped with an electrical grid, internet or mobile phones, so people don't have access to the latest trends.
+Afghanistan isn't well equipped with an electrical grid, internet, or cell phones, so people don't have access to the latest trends.
 Also, the Taliban won't allow you to wear whatever you want.
 They can beat you up if you dress a certain way.
 For example, if you wear jeans, they'll send a letter telling you to stop.
-Then if you wear them a second time, anything can happen – you can even be killed.
+Then if you wear them a second time, anything can happen—you can even be killed.
 And you never really know who's working for the Taliban.
-It could even be your neighbours, you just don't know."
+It could even be your neighbors—you just don't know."

 Aboubacar, 21, Guinea

-"I chose these khaki trousers because beige is my favourite colour.
+"I chose these khaki pants because beige is my favorite color.
 I like that it's unique.
 Being stylish means attracting people around you and presenting them with a good image of yourself.
-Traditional clothing in Guinea is very bright and colourful – shirts aren't really a part of our culture.
+Traditional clothing in Guinea are very bright and colorful—shirts aren't really a part of our culture.
 Instead, you have more tunic-style outfits.

 Sharif, 24, Afghanistan

 "I think that if you're badly dressed, everyone sees you as just another refugee.
 I chose dark colors that are harder to get dirty because we don't always have access to washing machines here.
 Shoes are very important too, especially when it's cold.
 I have shoes, but they have holes in them, so when it rains I have to wear plastic protectors."

 Bilal, 24, Afghanistan

 "We Afghans like to copy the way Americans and Europeans dress in their jackets and jeans.
 But back home, the Taliban won't let you wear whatever you want.
 For example, they threaten to kill people for wearing jeans.
 So for me, new clothes mean a new life."

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.